 Because this was my first work, I should have expected some pain because there will always be haters.
 Otherwise, everybody would write books.
 As an engineer, I understand negative feedback is more important than positive.

-As an Engineer, I always had known that negative feedback is more important than positive.
-It takes more energy to be negative.
-For example, I could immediately give 10 compliments about the show Rick and Morty.
-That effort would be easy and fun.
-This is the definition of a positive experience.
-What would those compliments tell you?
-Obviously, I appreciate Rick and Morty.
-What do the creators of Rick and Morty gain by reading my compliments?
-My words wouldn’t help them improve their work other than to give them a warm feeling and perhaps the drive to continue.
+It takes effort to be negative.
+For example, I could immediately write ten compliments about the television show Rick and Morty.
+That effort would be easy and fun, which is the definition of a positive experience.
+But what would those compliments tell a person who has never seen the show?
+I appreciate Rick and Morty.
+What do the creators gain by reading my compliments?
+My positive words would not help them improve their work but would provide a warm feeling and perhaps the drive to continue.